T-G-P/Coding-Challenges/vimeo_api/README.md

 I knew that I could cache the 4XX responses so I could handle more concurrent requests so I chose Redis as a backend for storing those responses and I made use of the Flask-Cache extensions which made it very easy to wrap the responses with a decorator.

 Lastly all files are not served by Flask but by nginx.
 This was one of my bigger decisions.
 Despite the api not getting much use at the moment, nginx is tremendously faster than flask and is much better for serving static content and this would scale much better.
-In order to do this, I needed to flask to send a specific header which provides a redirect to nginx, which in turn is aliases to a directory on the filesystem.
+In order to do this, I needed flask to send a specific header which provides a redirect to nginx, which in turn is aliases to a directory on the filesystem.
 This way, flask does not have anything to do with the file serving and is only used for application logic.

 Models
 ----------------